tylertreat/frugal/documentation/README.md

 out of the box.
 Frugal wraps many of these components to extend their functionality.

+See the [glossary](glossary.md) for definitions of Frugal concepts.

 # Why does Frugal exist?

 Frugal was created to address many of Thrift's shortcomings without completely